autostrap/autostrap-docs/docs/howto/standalone.md

 `AS::autostrap` are retrieved from identically named environment variables by `autostrap.standalone`) as needed to create other setups.

-Note: `autostrap.standalone` will not output anything on the console.
-To monitor progress tail the following files:
+`autostrap.standalone` will print the bootstrap scripts' output on the console.
+Alternatively, you can tail the following files to monitor progress:

 * /var/log/autostrap/stage0.log